 You can find a full copy of the legislation in all EU official languages at http://data.europa.eu/eli/reg/2016/679/oj

 The GDPR applies to data controllers established in the EU, and to personal data of people in the EU, even if processed by a controller not established in the EU.
-It does apply to household or purely personal use of personal data.
+It does not apply to household or purely personal use of personal data.